 Annual Vaccinations:

-Once your cat has completed the initial set of vaccinations, they need to receive annual shots to ensure ongoing immunity.
+Once your cat has completed the initial set of vaccinations, they need to receive annual booster shots to ensure ongoing immunity.

 FIV Vaccination Schedule: